Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 }
 ```

-Let\'s say we wanted to do something like this:
+Let's say we wanted to do something like this:

     setHealth(0, getHealth(0) +
         (getAgility(0) + getWisdom(0)) / 2);